 - Two tests per day: When waking up and before bed

 What are the consequences of a missed test?
-What are the consequences of a positive test?
+What are the implications of a positive test?

-These questions will vary based on personal preference and the situation.
+These questions will vary based on personal preference and the parent’s alleged substance abuse.
 However, the Soberlink Best Practices guide offers potential solutions, including:

 - Missed test: This can be viewed as an opportunity to reevaluate the schedule and program, request additional testing, or intervene.
 The expert panel’s unanimous consensus is that missed test events should be dealt with using a rational discussion before becoming grounds for an immediate change to the parenting plan.*